josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

                 raise
 ```

-The `esru_csv_cleaner` script is the sum on the first stage cleanup effort, which takes the raw captured data and writes a CSV file with some important corrections:
+The `esru_csv_cleaner` script is the sum of the first stage cleanup effort, which takes the raw captured data and writes a CSV file with some important corrections:

 ```shell
 esru_csv_cleaner --rawfile /home/josevnz/temp/raw_data.csv /home/josevnz/tutorials/docs/EmpireStateRunUp/empirestaterunup/results-full-level-2023.csv